klbowman/Financial-and-Political-Data-Analysis/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the home directory and open index.html in your browser.
+* Navitage to the PyBank or PyPoll directory and run the main.py file.

 ### Data Sources